marianosimone/humble-bundle-cataloger/README.md

 # Humble Bundle Cataloger

-A simple way to go from a Humble Bundle collection JSON to a website
+A simple way to go from a Humble Bundle collection JSON to a website.
+See it in action on my [own catalog](https://marianosimone.com/catalog)

 ## How To Use
 ### Setup